Girsanov and MLE

 Assume we have a diffusion process

-Remark: While the Girsanov theorem is commonly employed, it is prone to mistakes that can be easily made.
-Have I made any such errors?
+Remark: While the Girsanov theorem is commonly employed, it is prone to mistakes.
+Please see comments in (Chewi, 2024).

 Applications